Meet the Team

 Desired Superpower: A selkie’s coat—the ability to turn into a seal!
 The beach and the ocean is really where my heart lives anyway, I want some perks to go with it.

-Podcast Producers
+Producers

-Mary A. Caldera is an archivist, reader, avid podcast listener, and associate director for technical services in Manuscripts and Archives, Yale University Library, with a BA and MLS. from Texas Woman’s University.
+Mary A. Caldera is an archivist, reader, avid podcast listener, and associate director for technical services in Manuscripts and Archives, Yale University Library, with a BA and MLS from Texas Woman’s University.

 Desired Superpower: ALL of them.